Hikari no Densetsu: Anime

-The anime series which was produced by Tatsunoko Production with Tomomi Mochizuki Series director originally aired on Mainichi Broadcasting System from May 3, 1986, to September 20, 1986.
+The anime series which was produced by Tatsunoko Production with Tomomi Mochizuki as head director originally aired on ABC from May 3, 1986, to September 20, 1986.
 It was aired on TV as another mainstream Saturday night anime series from 7:00-7:30 pm (19:00-19:30).
 The anime series was molded with information from the original story given by Izumi Aso, scripted with the participation of Hideki Sonoda, Mami Watanabe, Yasushi Hirano.
 While the anime had a lot to do with gymnastics it also had a good amount of music which was directed and arranged by Eiji Kawamura with lyrics from Goro Matsui who provided both opening and ending themes.
 Character Design was done by Michitaka Kikuchi, and Toyoko Hashimoto.
 Hisato Otaki was the art director.
 The Animation directors were Chuuichi Iguchi, Matsuri Okuda, Naoyuki Onda, Takayuki Goto, and Yumiko Suda.
 The Director of Photography was Kazunori Hashimoto and background artist was Kumiko Tada.
 All these people were assisted by Aso who was used as an adviser to maintain certain plot ideas and character development in the right direction.